PavlopoulosLab/SCALA/README.md

 ### Creating and using arrow files for scATAC analysis

 We provide a script ("create_arrow_file.R"), in order to easily create scATAC-seq *.arrow files.
-The particular file type is compatible with ArchR package, which is the essential component of scAnner's scATAC-seq data analysis pipeline.
+The particular file type is compatible with ArchR package, which is the essential component of SCALA's scATAC-seq data analysis pipeline.

 create_arrow_file.R requires R version 4, with "optparse" and "ArchR" packages installed.
-Since scAnner is compatible with hg19, hg38, mm9, and mm10 UCSC genome builds, the respective packages should be also installed accordingly.
-All of the aforementioned packages are part of scAnner's dependencies, but can also be installed as follows:
+Since SCALA is compatible with hg19, hg38, mm9, and mm10 UCSC genome builds, the respective packages should be also installed accordingly.
+All of the aforementioned packages are part of SCALA's dependencies, but can also be installed as follows:

     install.package("optparse")
     if (!requireNamespace("devtools", quietly = TRUE)) install.packages("devtools")